Estremoz, Portugal

 This post may contain affiliate links.

-The first time we visited Estremoz it was bucketing rain and I was trying not to slip on the tessellated marble pavement between the car and the tasca.
-We were on our way to Seville for the Feria and Estremoz was just the perfect midway point to stop, stretch and eat lunch.
+The first time I visited Estremoz it was bucketing rain and I was trying not to slip on the tessellated marble pavement on the short walk between the car and the tasca.
+We were on our way to Seville for the Feria de Abril and Estremoz was the perfect midway point to stop, stretch and eat lunch.
 We stepped into A Venda Azul.
 Having had a late breakfast, one dish between four would be plenty.
 On the waiters recommendation, a mixed grill platter of porco preto, aka black pork, aka the best pork I’ve ever eaten in my life, arrived.
 “Mais um, por favor” we said ordering another.
-Life was forever changed.
+Life changed forever.

 Estremoz is deep in the Alentejo region, a huge province known for its agriculture.
 Black pigs, sheep and cows graze beneath the never-ending fields of cork and olive trees.
 White-washed quintas with mustard yellow or cobalt blue trim dot the hillside, surrounded by medieval castle walls and creeping grape vines.
-Time moves slowly, people make more time for you, and if everyone is like our waiter friend, the people don’t speak so quickly either.
-Finally, a chance to practice Portuguese!
+Time moves slowly, people make more time for you, and I find people don’t speak so quickly either – ideal for practising Portuguese!

-Beneath the surface there’s ancient history and a huge amount of marble.
-Human presence in this area dates back to at least the Paleolithic period.
-Estremoz has officially been a town since 1258 and home to kings and queens of Portugal.
-Great battles have played out here, two which were decisive for the independence of Portugal.
+While human presence in this area dates back to at least the Paleolithic period, Estremoz has officially been a town since 1258.
+Great battles have played out here, two of which were decisive for the independence of Portugal.

 Step inside the Castelo de Estremoz through one of four doors in the castle walls.
 Built in the 13th century, once inside wander a labyrinth of cobbled streets seeking antiques, coffee or cats to pat.